“Women Are Dying.” Kamala Harris On The Impact Of Forcing People To Stay Pregnant

 “People who grew up in Native communities, we’ve seen firsthand how the government has not helped us and how federal legislation impacts us for better and for worse,” Rachael N. Lorenzo, executive director of Indigenous Women Rising, tells Refinery29.
 “We know that there are well-intentioned politicians out there who really want to do something about our access to healthcare and childcare… but right now, I can’t even describe to you how frustrating it is.”

 Harris urged folks to “understand their power” and vote for pro-choice leaders in upcoming local, state, and federal elections.
-For folks who are frustrated with being told to "just vote," Piñeiro says they can also push forward the movement by supporting abortion funds, practical support organizations, and independent abortion providers.
-You can also combat abortion stigma and misinformation by speaking up when you hear or see it.
-Everyone can help, and doing so is a powerful way to take back agency when it often feels like government is failing the public.
+For folks who are frustrated with simply being told to simply vote, Piñeiro says they can also push forward the movement by supporting abortion funds, practical support organisations, and independent abortion providers.
+You can also combat abortion stigma and misinformation by speaking up and out.
+Everyone can help, and doing so is a powerful way to take back agency at time it feels like government is failing us.
 As Piñeiro says: “Our right to an abortion isn’t something that should be used as a political tool.”
-Not by anyone — not when the costs are so high.

-“What I maintain is: there are some extremist Republican leaders who clearly want to punish and criminalize women,” Harris added on the May 12 call.
+“What I maintain is: there are some extremist Republican leaders who clearly want to punish and criminalise women,” Harris added.
 “I think it’s critically important at this juncture that we use every tool in our ability to inform all Americans about their right [to abortion] and therefore what is at stake."